-On appointment, Governors sit on the full Governing Body and some Governors also sit on one of the Committees (Audit, Search and Governance, and Performance and Remuneration).
+On appointment, Governors sit on the full Governing Body and and also on one of the Committees (Audit & Risk; Curriculum, Performance & Standards; Finance & Resources; People and Governance).

-College Governors are unpaid, voluntary positions although appropriate expenses are payable.
+College Governors & Associate Governors are unpaid, voluntary positions although appropriate expenses are payable.

 Training and Support

-The Director of Governance, Karen Rolinson, will take all new members through an induction process using nationally-devised materials.
+The Director of Governance, Jane Taylor-Holmes, will take all new members through an induction process using nationally-devised materials.

-In collaboration with the College management and administration staff, Karen also facilitates Governor training events during the year.
-Recent events have included Safeguarding, Prevent, FE benchmarking and National Leadership of Governance.
+In collaboration with the College management and administration staff, Jane also facilitates Governor training events during the year.

 Personal qualities required to be a Governor